pachyderm/pachyderm/doc/docs/master/enterprise/deployment.md

 - Or, [activate the Enterprise Edition](#activate-pachyderm-enterprise-edition-on-an-existing-cluster) on an existing cluster as described below.

+!!!
+Attention
+      When enterprise is enabled [through Helm, auth is automatically activated](../auth/).

 ### Activate Pachyderm Enterprise Edition On An Existing Cluster

 To unlock Pachyderm Enterprise Features, complete the following steps: